A Program Bringing a Positive Good Health Solution to Sports Participants of all ages – from youth through the pros!

 “While mouth guards appear solid, they are very porous, like a sponge, and with use, microorganisms invade these porosities,” said Glass.

 Washing or boiling the mouth guard isn’t enough to get rid of all of the bacteria; the study concluded and further implicated that mouth guards may need to be single-use appliances…but this can be costly…so this serious problem has going unsolved…

-Guard Health™: Soon to be Protecting the Health & Safety Needs of the Athlete
+Guard Health™: Protecting the Health & Safety Needs of all Athletes

 Guard Health™™ is an advanced cleansing spray for athletic mouth guards.
 It is non-alcoholic, and non-sugar sweetened.
 Guard Health™ is also the only commercially available sanitizing spray in which is easy too use, even in a fast paced sporting event, and very effective indeed.

 Made with great tasting naturally derived flavors, Guard Health™ can be used as often as needed to cleanse a mouth guard and add a burst of freshness.
 Guard Health™ will not discolor teeth or hav e any negative effect on the mouth guard itself.

 The formulation for Guard Health™ is patent pending.
 The ingredients are safe.
 We are in the final phase of releasing special formulations for athletic use.

 So how does this work for you to create a situation that is good for your members and the organization and allows you, the association manager or executive director, to go the extra mile to provide even more healthy services to your constituency?
 There are two ways, both achieving the same objective.
 Let’s discuss the possibilities.